redactedontop/redactedontop.github.io/src/content/blog/luca-part-1.md

 }
 ```

-What did we learn today, kids?
-"Rust and cargo are our best friends; You code differently in rust comparted to other languages; Add more customizability without repetition; Don't return true if a variable is true or false if it's false... just return the variable; For the love of god, don't specify everything and the kitchen sink in your variable names".
-Great job!
+So, what did we learn today..?
+Rust and cargo are our best friends; You code differently in rust comparted to other languages; Add more customizability without repetition; Don't return true if a variable is true or false if it's false... just return the variable; For the love of god, don't specify everything and the kitchen sink in your variable names

 ### Full code